Cosmetic Surgery Claims

 How much compensation can I claim?

-When we initially meet with you to discuss your case, we will offer you a free, no-obligation consultation.
-This is an opportunity for both our solicitor and yourself to ask questions about the case and evaluate the severity of your condition.
+The starting point is a free consultation.
+This is an opportunity for both the solicitor and yourself to ask questions about the case and evaluate the severity of your condition.
 Once the solicitor has a good understanding of your individual circumstances, they will be well placed to offer you a realistic estimate of the likely compensation figure that you will be awarded.

 How long will it take to process my claim?